5 Founders and Their Boarding Schools

 Setting: Small town

 Horace Dutton Taft was the brother of the 27th President of the United States.
 Taft was the second school he started, the other being a prep school for boys in Pelham Manor, New York.
 Mr. Taft's School in Watertown occupied a great barn of a Victorian home.
 (One can only imagine how cold and drafty those long Litchfield County winter days and nights must have been for the boys.)
 Horace Taft believed in educating the whole child long before such an approach was fashionable.
-Over the years Taft School evolved with the times, admitting girls in the 1970s and making its superb education available to as wide a pool of candidates as possible, all the while remaining true to the ideals which its first headmaster both posited and embodied.
+Over the years, Taft School evolved with the times, admitting girls in the 1970s and making its superb education available to as wide a pool of candidates as possible while remaining true to the ideals its first headmaster both posited and embodied.

 Lucy Madeira Wing and The Madeira School